veloren/site/README.md

 ## Licensing

 This repository seeks compliance with version 3.0 of the REUSE specification.
+The `LICENSE` file is NOT represent for all individual LICENSES, but its a requirement by gitlab to give the repo a single "main"-LICENSE, and its the most common one in this repo.